 - a.
 Refer to specific power detector documentation for complete installation and operating instructions. - b.
 Power detectors are thermal sensors and are thus sensitive to temperature variations. - c.
 For high-precision measurements, it is recommended that you: - i.
 Allow the power detector to thermally stabilize before zeroing the software. - ii.
 Touch only the stand when handling the power detector.
 Do not touch the detector itself.
 This is especially true for highly sensitive detectors. - iii.
-Do not adjust the zero for energy detectors, such as the QE series. - iv.
 Avoid forced airflow or air drafts around the detector.